prebid/prebid-server-java/docs/endpoints/getuids.md

 # Getting User Syncs

 This endpoint is used by bidders to obtain user IDs with Prebid Server.
-The response body is empty for this request.
 If a user opted out then response cookie will contain empty UIDs with active `optOut` flag.

 ## Sample request